-The Engagement Record includes an Engagement Summary and Log.
+The Engagement Record includes an Engagement Summary and Log for each affected party.
 The Engagement Summary is a results-based report of engagement with each affected party.
+It is important that this summary details the outcomes of engagement and documents any unresolved issues.
 The Engagement Log is a detailed account of all engagement occurrences.
-Together they form the record of Engagement.
-The Engagement Record must be comprehensive and provide the Board with evidence of which engagement activities took place prior to an application, a summary of key issues, resulting changes to the proposed Project, and which issues remain unresolved.
+The resulting Engagement Record must be comprehensive and provide the Board with evidence of which engagement activities took place prior to an application, a summary of key issues, resulting changes to the proposed Project based on what was heard, and which issues remain unresolved.
+The Engagement Record must demonstrate early engagement that was done in good faith and that all reasonable measures have been taken to consider and reflect the views of the affected party in the application/submission.
+For example, a mass email distribution to multiple affected parties notifying them of the contents of a complete application made shortly before the time of application would not, in most cases, be considered reasonable or meaningful engagement.

+Engagement Plan

-The Engagement Plan is a forward-looking document that details times and approaches to engagement with the appropriate affected party over the life of the authorization or, for larger authorizations, over the life of the project.
-It should reflect the scope, scale, and context of the project.
+The Engagement Plan is a forward-looking document that details times and approaches to engagement with affected parties over the life of the project.
+It should reflect the scope, scale, and context of the project (e.g. projects with more potential for impacts will typically require more engagement than others).
+Elements of the Engagement Plan may need to be specific for each affected party (e.g. some parties may wish to have more/less engagement and at different stages).
+It is important that the Engagement Plan be completed in collaboration with affected parties.

 Applicants should refer to the Guidelines for more details regarding engagement submission